-- (1) Transmit the bit rate setting command B5h to the first byte. - (2) Transmit the data set to the bit rate register to the second byte. - (3) Receive the confirmation command (data transmitted to the second byte) to the third byte. - (4) The boot program sets the received data to the bit rate register after transmitting the confirmation command.
+- (1) Transmit the bit rate setting command B5h to the first byte. - (2) Transmit the parameter data to the second byte. - (3) Receive the confirmation command (data transmitted to the second byte) to the third byte. - (4) The boot program sets the bit rate according to the received data after transmitting the confirmation command.